The 20 Best Orofaciodigital Syndrome 1 Doctors Near Me in Phoenix, AZ

 Accepting New Patients

-Thomas Sitzman is a Plastic Surgeon in Phoenix, Arizona.
+Thomas Sitzman is a Plastic Surgeon practicing medicine in Phoenix, Arizona.
 Dr. Sitzman is rated as an Experienced provider by MediFind in the treatment of Orofaciodigital Syndrome 1.
-His top areas of expertise are Velopharyngeal Insufficiency, Cleft Lip and Palate, Autosomal Cleft Palate, Osteotomy, and Adenoidectomy.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Velopharyngeal Insufficiency, Cleft Lip and Palate, Autosomal Cleft Palate, Osteotomy, and Adenoidectomy.
+Dr. Sitzman is board certified in Plastic Surgery.
 Dr. Sitzman is currently accepting new patients.

 Learn about our expert tiers